 Chandernagore is finely situated upon an elevated bank.
 The road along the river has been justly called by Jacquemont, 'a delicious promenade.'
-Now that the rail has shortened the journey to Chandernagore, it has produced a revolution in private habits, and men toiling and transacting their business in the metropolis repair hither to recruit themselves in the country air.
-Under this reaction, Chandernagore is improving and abounding in country-seats and residences, and recovering a portion of its former splendour.
+Now that the rail has shortened the journey to Chandernagore, it has produced a revolution in private habits, and men toiling and transacting their business in the metropolis repair hither to recruit themselves in the country air Under this reaction, Chandernagore is improving and abounding in country-seats and residences, and recovering a portion of its former splendour

-February 12.-Off Chinsurah this morning.
-The first streaks of sunlight resting upon the beautiful edifices, many of them abutting on the river, the town wore a brilliant appearance.
-Perhaps Chinsurah is now neater and prettier than when described by Rennel, some eighty years ago.
-The noblest building is the college-originally the residence of Monsieur Perron, the French General and Deputy of Scindia in the Doab.
-Chinsurah a trim little town, quite free from the dirt and dust which drive a man almost mad in Calcutta.
-It is perfeetly void of noise; no rattling of carriages to disturb the continuity of auricular repose, and no stench to offend the olfactory nerve.
-The place is excellent for a weekly dip into retirement from the eternal bustle of Cockneyism.
-No air of gloom that hangs over Chandernagore.
-There is more 'flow of the tide of human existence in its streets,' and more life and activity in its seciety.
+February 12 -Off Chinsui ah this morning The first streaks of sunlight resting upon the beautiful edifices, many of them abutting on the river, the town wore a brilliant appearance Perhaps Chinsurah is now neater and prettier than when described by Rennel, some eighty The noblest building is the college-originally the residence of Monsieur Perron, the French General and Deputy of Scindia in the Doab Chinsurah is a trim little town, quite free from the dirt and dust which drive a man almost mad in Calcutta.
+It is perfectly void of noise, no rattling of carriages to disturb the continuity of auricular repose, and no stench to offend the olfactory nerve The place is excellent for a weekly dip into retirement from the eternal bustle of Cocknevism No air of gloom that hangs over Chandernagore There is more 'flow of the tide of human existence in its streets,' and more life and activity in its society cars, and the former was crippled for aye in the contest.

-The Dutch established themselves at Chinsurah in 1675.
-So long as they adhered to a steady prosecution of commerce, they were uniformly prosperous and successful.
-But at last they got tired of calculations and counting-house drudgery; power and politics became their pets, and they hoped for another Plassey-affair for themselves.
-This set Mynheer and John Bull by the ears, and the former was crippled for aye in the contest.
 The field of Bidera, where they met in the tug of war, is about four miles to the west of the town.
 Here Colonel Forde waited for a written authority to commence the attack.
 His note reached Clive when he was playing at cards, but without quitting his seat he wrote in pencil,-'Dear Forde, fight them immediately, and I will send you the Order of Council to-morrow.'
-There is another memorable story of 'to-morrow.' though not of the same tenor.
+There is another memorable story of 'to-morrow,' though not of the same tenor.
 It is when Sir Colin Campbell was appointed Commander-in-Chief, and was telegramed to state when he could start.
-His emphatic and Spartan laconic reply was 'To-morrow.'
+His emphatic and Spartan laconic reply was 'To-morrow'